 Yes, I know that Jostens often doesn’t deliver caps & gowns until just a couple of weeks before graduation.
 Of course I can’t fit every senior into that time frame but never fear, I’ve got the perfect solutions!
 First of all, I have several black caps & gowns in my Style Closet for clients to borrow, but unfortunately I don’t have every school’s tassel.
 It’s OK, I’ve got this!

 - Borrow a tassel from your friend or sibling, something that has the right school colors but the wrong year.
 The charm pops off easily and you can simply order your own from Amazon.
 That is what I did with my daughter who graduated in 2021.
 I used her brother’s 2019 tassel and bought this bling charm.
 It’s perfect!
 There are several styles to choose from too, just be aware of the size and don’t get anything too small.

 - Want a decorated cap but your school doesn’t allow that for graduation?
 Amazon to the rescue again!
-Credit goes to my daughter who had this idea so when Josten’s wouldn’t allow us to order an extra cap, we bought an extra grad cap from Amazon!
+Credit goes to my daughter, Alex.
+When Josten’s wouldn’t allow us to order an extra cap, she suggested we buy an extra grad cap from Amazon!